cds-ruc/SALI/README.md

 Other configurations, such as workloads and datasets, are left to your discretion for evaluation.
 For more details on these configurations, please refer to [GRE](https://github.com/YunWorkshop/GRE_SALI).

+## License

+This project is licensed under the terms of the MIT License.

 ## Acknowledgements

-- The index structure chosen to evaluate the effectiveness of SALI is LIPP, and our implementation is based on the code of [LIPP](https://github.com/Jiacheng-WU/lipp).
+- The LIPP structure is chosen to evaluate the effectiveness of SALI framework, and our implementation is based on the code of [LIPP](https://github.com/Jiacheng-WU/lipp).
+- SALI utilize the PLA algorithm of the [PGM](https://github.com/gvinciguerra/PGM-index), which is used to construct the PGM.
-- The benchmark used to evaluate this paper is [GRE](https://github.com/gre4index/GRE).
+- The benchmark used to evaluate the SALI is [GRE](https://github.com/gre4index/GRE).